sunilabrahamindia/sunilabraham/publications/fixing-aadhaar-security-developers-task-is-to-trim-chances-of-data-breach.md

   Security developers must design to *eliminate* breaches, not merely reduce their probability.

 - **Global development frameworks often promote monocultures.**
-  The World Bank’s “one ID to rule them all” approach ignores cultural and epistemological diversity.
+  The World Bank’s "one ID to rule them all" approach ignores cultural and epistemological diversity.

 - **India’s identity system should recognise multiplicity.**
   People manage multiple identities in practice; digital policy should reflect this lived reality.